 - Ways to initiate play or interaction with peers

-- Use of appropriate amount of assertiveness to communicate needs, desires, beliefs and ideas.
+- Use of an appropriate amount of assertiveness to communicate needs, desires, beliefs and ideas.

-- Sharing toys, turn taking resolving conflicts peacefully as they arise.
+- Sharing toys, or taking turn resolving conflicts peacefully as they arise.

 Examples of intrapersonal communication would be talking to yourself when playing, keeping a diary, prayer, and the first example is often counting to ten when angry.

 We can help children recognize the importance of this communication by asking them how they felt, what did they say to themselves when they saw something, teaching them to count to 10 when angry or even count sheep when trying to go to sleep.
 Tell them there is always a little voice inside of them and they must listen to that voice.